guardian/review-2016/README.md

 https://www.theguardian.com/music/2016/nov/30/the-best-albums-of-2016

-Using the ES6 template in the folder will generate a page enhancer.
+Using the ES6 template below will generate a boot.js to embed in a composer page.
 Edit the css (review-2016/src/css/main.css) to update.